tzpranto/expert_scheduler/quickstart/azure_setup.md

 # Azure GPU VM Setup and Configuration Guide

-This document provides a step-by-step guide to creating and configuring an Azure GPU VM (A10) with persistent storage, correct kernel version, NVIDIA GRID driver installation, and a Conda-based ML environment.
+This document provides a step-by-step guide to creating and configuring an Azure GPU VM (A10) with persistent storage, the correct kernel version, NVIDIA GRID driver installation, and a Conda-based ML environment.
 In the case of A100 or H100, the GRID driver is not needed, and you can directly install CUDA drivers after creating the VM.

 ---